FIXED: Frustratingly Easy Domain Generalization with Mixup: Experimental Evaluation

 \subsubsection{Baselines and Implementation Details}

 For all three settings, we reproduce eight state-of-the-art baselines by ourselves.
 In addition, for cross-person on USC-HAD, we add the results of GILE~\cite{qian2021latent} obtained from results via their code.
-We used different architectures for activity recognition.
-The network contains two blocks, where each has one convolution layer, one pool layer, and one batch normalization layer.
-A single fully-connected layer is used as the bottleneck block while another fully-connected layer serves as the classifier.
-In each step, each domain selects 32 samples.
-The maximum training epoch is set to 150.
-For all methods except GILE, the Adam optimizer with a learning rate $10^{-2}$ and weight decay $5 \times 10^{-4}$ is used.
-We tune hyperparameters for each method and select their best results to report.
-We report average results of three trials.
 For each benchmark, we randomly split each source domain into $80\%$ for training and $20\%$ for validation.